Leave of Absence & Parental Leave

 Students are limited to two, not necessarily consecutive, regular semesters of leave while in a graduate degree program at Mines.
 Beyond these two semesters, students needing to suspend their degree programs further are required to formally withdraw from the degree program by submitting the Withdrawal from Graduate School paperwork.

 Students on a leave of absence must submit the Return from Leave paperwork within the time frame allowed to continue in the degree program.
 Students on leave who do not submit the Return from Leave paperwork and do not submit the Withdrawal from Graduate School form will have the degree program terminated and will need to re-apply for admission.

 Students who withdraw from graduate school need to re-apply, and be readmitted, into the degree program before continuing in the degree program.
 As with all degree program applications, applications from candidates returning from a leave are reviewed by the program and considered for readmission at the sole discretion of the program.

-Nothing in the Parental Leave policy can, or is intended to, replace communication and cooperation between the student and his or her advisor, and the good-faith efforts of both to accommodate the birth or adoption of a child within the confines and expectations of participating in a research-active graduate degree program.
+Nothing in the Parental Leave policy can, or is intended to, replace communication and cooperation between the student and their advisor, and the good-faith efforts of both to accommodate the birth or adoption of a child within the confines and expectations of participating in a research-active graduate degree program.
 It is the intent of this Policy to reinforce the importance of this cooperation, and to provide a framework of support and guidance.

 In order to be eligible for Parental Leave, a graduate student must:

 - be the primary child care provider;

-- have been a full-time graduate student in his/her degree program during at least the two (2) prior consecutive semesters;
+- have been a full-time graduate student in their degree program during at least the two (2) prior consecutive semesters;

 - be enrolled in a thesis-based degree program (i.e., Doctoral or thesis-based Masters);